tcr/hoodlum/README.md

 Main declares a sub-entity Toggle with an input value given as "clk" and a output value as "clk_prime".
 Note that you have to declare output variables alongside the sub-entity to use them.

+---

+## Contributing

+Open up any issues, discussion, ideas, or bugs in the issue tracker.

+### Language Design Goals

+Goals:

+1. Define a hardware description language that's elegant, borrowing syntax from Rust syntax and other modern (familiar) languages.
+1. Emit compatible Verilog-2001 (and VHDL) code.
+1. Create abstractions to simplify generation of state machines, sequential code, and reset states.
+1. Hackable so you can add your own constructs.
+1. Statically detect errors before they reach synthesis stage.
+1. In the future, add simulation capabilities.

+Non-goals:

+1. Don't compile Rust into HDL.
+Rust's stdlib fits an entirely different computing model.
+The abstraction mismatch makes code that's hard to debug.
+1. Don't support compiling all features of Verilog-2001 or VHDL, just a functional subset.

 ## License